 Most of the time, yes.
 Just note their name on your form.
 If you bring a friend that does not know anyone else at camp, make a note of that and they will be in your cabin.
 Please note this does not mean you and your friend will be in the same small group.
 Having everyone in small groups with their requested friends leaves the rest of the campers out.
 Hey – you will love to meet some new friends!

 How can I contact my camper while they are at camp?

 Email firstname.lastname@example.org and write your camper’s full name in the subject line.
 Or address a letter to:

 Do I need to attend a Church of the Brethren congregation to attend Camp Ithiel?

 No. We serve campers from many denominations as well as non-churched campers.
-We are a camp where all are welcome!
+We are a camp where everybody’s welcome!

 Do I mail in my Health Form?